4d/4d-for-ios/website/translated_docs/fr/GettingStarted-Prerequisites.md

 * 4D Server v17 R2 64 bits (déploiement)
 * [Apple configurator 2](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344) installé sur votre Mac (facultatif).

-Apple configurator 2 nécessite **macOS 10.14** ou une version plus récente.
-Installez ce logiciel si vous souhaitez installer votre application automatiquement sur votre appareil.
+Apple configurator 2 requires **macOS 10.14** or a more recent version.
+If you want to automate app installation on your physical device, you need to install this software.

-Xcode 10.2 nécessite **macOS 10.14** ou une version plus récente.
+Xcode 10.2 requieres **macOS 10.14** or a more recent version.

 ## Tableau de comparaison de version